The destruction of Girard’s French Division by General Rowland Hill on 28th October 1811 in the Peninsular War

 - As Fortescue points out, the British Army has the name of the town wrong.
 It is called ‘Arroyo Molinos de Montanchez’ or ‘Mill stream of Montanchez’, not ‘Arroyo dos Molinos’ as shown on the 34th’s colours and cap badge.

-- No clasp was issued for the Military General Service medal 1793-1814 in relation to the Battle of Arroyo Molinos.
+- No clasp was issued for the Military General Service medal 1793-1814 for the Battle of Arroyo Molinos.

-- For his conduct of the Battle of Arroyo Molinos, General Hill became Sir Rowland Hill with the Order of the Bath.
+- For his conduct of the Battle of Arroyo Molinos, General Hill became Sir Rowland Hill with a Knighthood of the Bath.
 Pleasure at this honour was expressed by all those who knew the general.
 An officer of the King’s German Legion stated: ‘The man seems to be beloved by all.’

 - General Girard was restored to the Emperor Napoleon’s favour and continued to serve in the French Army with distinction.
 Commanding the 7th Division at the Battle of Ligny on 16th June 1815, Girard was mortally wounded defending the important village of Saint-Amand-la-Haye against the Prussians.
 As one of the Emperor Napoleon’s last official acts, Girard was made ‘Duc de Ligny’, before he died.